danewilhelm/startup/README.md

 ### Atomic Counter
 This global counter shows how many atomic habits all users have collectively created!
 The power of small and simple things, eh?

+## Application Sketch
+![Sketch of my application.
+Top note is homepage.
+Bottom page is default page after login.
+Can navigate to left and right pages.]

 ## Technologies
 ### HTML
 I will use HTML to add structure to my startup as the framework for the visual and interactive components of the pages.